autom8ter/myjson/README.md

 ### Extensibility

-- [x] core logic can be wrapped with middlewares for enhanced functionality
+- [x] Core logic can be wrapped with middlewares for enhanced functionality
-- [x] embedded javascript middleware functions available for adding functionality without needing to recompile
+- [x] Embedded javascript middleware functions available for adding functionality without needing to recompile
-- [x] change streams available for integration with external systems
+- [x] Change streams available for integration with external systems
-- [ ] dedicated extensions library
+- [ ] Dedicated extensions library

-### Road to Beta
+### Roadmap

 - [ ] codegen from collection schema
 - [ ] unique constraints